datahub-project/datahub/metadata-ingestion/transformers.md

     return cls(config, ctx)
 ```

-Now we've got to add a `transform()` method that does the work of adding our custom ownership classes.
-This method will take as input an MCE and output the transformed MCE.
+Now we need to add a `transform()` method that does the work of adding our custom ownership classes.
+This method will take an MCE as input and output the transformed MCE.
 Let's offload the processing of each MCE to another `transform_one()` class.

 ```python
 # add this as a function of AddCustomOwnership